 Comfortable accommodations and transportation throughout the trip

-Please note that the hurricane season runs from June to November, with the probability of hurricanes highest in September and October.
+Please note that the hurricane season runs from June to November, with the highest probability of hurricanes in September and October.

-One night at Hodelpa Caribe Colonial*** or similar with breakfast in a Standard Room, Santo Domingo, Dominican Republic
+One night at Hodelpa Caribe Colonial***+ or similar with breakfast in a standard room, Santo Domingo, Dominican Republic

-Three nights in Rancho Don Cesar*** or similar with breakfast and 2x lunch in a Standard Room, Barahona, Dominican Republic
+Three nights in Rancho Don Cesar*** or similar with breakfast and 2x lunch in a standard room, Barahona, Dominican Republic

-Option 1: Mountain village Cachote and cloud forest
+Option 1: Cachote and cloud forest

 Option 2: Lago Enriquillo